bxparks/AceTime/README.md

 <a name="OperatingSystem"></a>
 ### Operating System

-I use Ubuntu 18.04 and 20.04 for the vast majority of my development.
+I use Ubuntu 22.04 for the vast majority of my development.
 I expect that the library will work fine under MacOS and Windows, but I have not tested them.

 <a name="Motivation"></a>
 ## Motivation and Design Considerations